 Yes!
 Craneology Inc. is accredited by the NCCCO in LB, TLL, TSS, STC, STC, RIG-I, RIG-II, and SGP.
 Craneology is also both a Written and Practical Exam site.
-Our staff are NCCCO Accredited Examiners.
+Our staff are NCCCO Accredited Proctors.

 Yes!
 We do have our own Lattice Boom Crawler (LBC), Fixed Cab (TSS), and Swing Cab (TLL) on-site.
 If you need to train and certify on any other type of crane, we can certainly do that at your location, with your cranes.

 At Craneology Inc., we offer CCO certifications for Mobile Crane Operator, Rigger I & II, Signalperson, as well as recertifications for Mobile Crane Operator, Rigger I & II, Signalperson, Overhead Crane Operator, and 1 to 3 Mobile Crane Types.
 You can find more information by clicking on the link below, and even more detailed information on each certification by clicking the links on that page by title.